skylight-hq/skylight.digital/pages/career-pathways/user-researcher.md

 hero_image: career-pathways/user-researcher.svg
 ---

 User researchers plan, design, and carry out research activities with users that help teams get a deep understanding of the people that use government services.
-This research informs policy, proposition, service, content, and interaction design so that services work well for users and achieves policy intent.
+This research informs policy, service, content, and interaction design so that services work well for users and achieve policy intent.

 Below you’ll find the full list of skills for becoming a user researcher at Skylight and a description of the skills required for each level.
 These descriptions offer insight into the scope of work someone at each level should be capable of doing on a consistent basis.
 We use these role descriptions both as a guide during the hiring process and as a springboard for discussing career progression at Skylight.